 Hydra Water provides solutions to water and wastewater treatment plants.
-It is specialized in robust mechanical sludge and solids removal from inlet to outlet, and its offering includes installation, service, and production of high-quality equipment.
+It is specialized in robust mechanical sludge and solids removal from inlet to outlet, with an offering encompassing installation, service, and production of high-quality equipment.

-Sofi Filtration is a company specialized in industrial water filtration.
+Sofi Filtration specializes in industrial water filtration.
 It targets industries with large water streams with fine particle contaminations, providing a microfiltration technology adapted to various applications.

 Anue Water Technologies is a wastewater treatment company providing solutions for wastewater odor, industrial corrosion control, municipal sewage water, and process water applications.
 Its technologies reduce operational costs for sustainable water treatment.